rubenerd/rubenerd.com/content/post/2017/this-press-release-is-excited.markdown

 >
 > This is lazy writing.

-I put the word "excited" in the same bucket as those who describe awards as "prestigious", or a musician as "famous".
-If they were, you wouldn't need to say so.
-People don't say "a prestigous Nobel Prize" or "famous musician Rick Astley."
+I put the word *excited* in the same bucket as those who describe awards as *prestigious*, or a musician as *famous.* If they were, you wouldn't need to say so.
+People don't say *a prestigous Nobel Prize* or *famous musician Rick Astley.*

-I'm all for colourful, interesting language replacing this exhausted term.
-"Tickeled" is my favourite, but even "happy" conveys a more positive, genuine mood than "excited".
+I'm all for colourful, interesting language replacing this exhausted term. *Tickled* is my favourite, but even *happy* conveys a more positive, genuine mood than *excited.*

 [Mel agrees]: http://www.delightfulcommunications.com/blog/excited-press-releases/